lappis-unb/rasa_core/docs/evaluation.rst

 Test files for possible mistakes
 --------------------------------

-To verify if there is any mistake in your domain, intents and stories files, by running the validator script.
-Here is an example:
+To verify if there is any mistake in your domain, intents and stories files, run the validator script.
+You can run it with the following command:

 .. code-block:: bash

   $ python -m rasa_core.validator -s data/stories.md -d domain.yml -i data/nlu.md -w

-The script above runs all the validations on your files, but you can specify which ones and if you want to run with warnings.
+The script above runs all the validations on your files.
+You can also specify which ones and whether it runs with warnings or not.
 Here is the list of options to the script:

 .. program-output:: python -m rasa_core.validator --help

 You can also run the functions on your train.py or other scripts.
-Here is a list of the functions for the Validator class:
+Here is a list of functions for the Validator class:

 **verify_domain(** *boolean* warnings **):** Runs verification on domain yml structure.
 It has as parameter a boolean argument for warnings.

-**verify_intents():** Checks if the intents listed in domain file are the same of the ones in the intent files.
+**verify_intents():** Checks if intents listed in domain file are the same of the ones in the intent files.

-**verify_intents_in_stories():** Verification for the intents in the stories, to check if they are valid.
+**verify_intents_in_stories():** Verification for intents in the stories, to check if they are valid.

-**verify_intents_being_used():** Verify if all the intents are being used.
+**verify_intents_being_used():** Verify if all intents are being used.

-**verify_utters():** Checks if the utters listed in actions are the same of the ones in the templates.
+**verify_utters():** Checks if utters listed in actions are the same of the ones in the templates.

-**verify_utters_in_stories():** Verification for the utters in the stories, to check if they are valid.
+**verify_utters_in_stories():** Verification for utters in stories, to check if they are valid.

-**verify_utters_being_used():** Verify if all the utters are being used.
+**verify_utters_being_used():** Verify if all utters are being used.

-**run_verifications():** Runs all the verifications above.
+**run_verifications():** Runs all verifications above.

-To use these functions is necessary to create a Validator object and initialize the logger.
-Se the example below:
+To use these functions it is necessary to create a Validator object and initialize the logger.
+See the following code:

 .. code-block:: python